 - 1. The ISRP's science review of the projects is sufficient for the duration recommended for the project.
 Additional review generally will not be needed for the duration of the recommendation, with two exceptions: (1) when the project recommendation is conditioned upon the ISRP reviewing a deliverable (such as a comprehensive management plan) within or at the end of the funding period, or (2) when new components outside of the scope or intent of the project at the time of this review are proposed by the project sponsor or Bonneville during the funding period.
 In these cases, the delivered product or the new project components will be reviewed by the ISRP and a recommendation made by the Council prior to further funding. - 2.
-Bonneville will provide start-of-year budgets for each project in this portfolio prior to the beginning of the next fiscal year, which should also include: (1) trend information to show how and why the overall budget will change from the previous year, and (2) how inflation and cost-of-living adjustments are to be applied, if any; and (3) any modifications to scope negotiated with the project sponsor. - 3.
+Bonneville will provide start-of-year budgets for each project in this portfolio prior to the beginning of the next fiscal year, which should also include: (1) trend information to show how and why the overall budget will change from the previous year, and (2) how inflation and cost-of-living adjustments are to be applied, if any; and (3) any modifications to scope negotiated with the project sponsor.
+The Council also recommends that Bonneville develop accurate budget information about the amount Bonneville spends annually on research, monitoring, and evaluation, and report at least annually on progress in this area. - 3.
 Bonneville will work with the Council to track and follow-up on items or project conditions that require the sponsor to deliver products as part of the funding recommendations.

-- 4. Bonneville will work with sponsor to address ISRP qualifications and other conditions during contracting when and as recommended by the Council. - 5.
+- 4. Bonneville will work with sponsors to address ISRP qualifications and other conditions during contracting when and as recommended by the Council. - 5.
 Bonneville will provide adequate funding to maintain the integrity of the project as reviewed by the ISRP and recommended by the Council.

-Project package total and savings
+Project funding package

 While the recommendation does not include individual project budgets, the Council recognizes the general starting budget for projects within this initial set.
 For FY 2012, Bonneville's projected budget for the 100 A-list projects is \$81.2 million.
 This set of projects includes ongoing, new and modified or expanded projects, in addition to projects that are winding down or are not recommended for funding in FY 2012 and beyond.
-This recommendation has led to a reduction of roughly \$2.8 million in FY 2012 projected budgets.
+Bonneville's projected budget for FY 2012 for the remaining projects is approximately \$34.4 million.